Greece Moments Greece Moments

 Maltezana Restaurants Maltezos Astypalea

 Maltezana (also called Analipsi) is idyllically located in a fertile coastal plain.
-During a walk through the small town centre around the Agios Dimitrios church, the locals greet you in a friendly way, two taverns and two kafenia invite you to linger here.
-We have tested all of them and found them to be good: fair prices and a family atmosphere!
+During a walk through the small town centre around the Agios Dimitrios church, the locals greet you in a friendly way, and two taverns and two kafenia invite you to linger.
+We tried all of them and were not disappointed: fair prices and a family atmosphere!

 Hafen Maltezana Analipsi Astypalea